alexander171294/web-poker/README.md

 You need jdk (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and eclipse (we use oxygen 3).

-For run the backend instructions and build/deploy this in a vps/dedicated server you see the wiki (i write the instructions soon, including adding this to a apache/nginx server).-
+For run the backend instructions and build/deploy this in a vps/dedicated server you see the wiki (i write the instructions ~~soon~~, including adding this to a apache/nginx server).-

-I'm not sure if this is deployable in shared web hosting, but start research before write the readme :O
+I'm not sure if this is deployable in shared web hosting, but I'll start an investigation after writing this readme :O.
+--Revision #1: about this last comment, i lied a little bit... twenty days later i didn't investigate nothing at all... :'(

 # Finally